ABOUT GET COOKING

 Kathryn founded Get Cooking in 2011, initially teaching classes from her home Kitchen in Southwest Edmonton.
 In September 2014, Kathryn moved Get Cooking to its current location on MacEwan University's downtown campus.

-A graduate of Le Cordon Bleu London and of Leiths School of Food and Wine, Kathryn has lived in England, Scandinavia, and the United States, as well as in Ontario and now Alberta.
-Her love of food and cooking has inspired her continued travels around the globe experiencing and exploring its diverse culinary traditions.
+A graduate of London’s Le Cordon Bleu and Leiths School of Food and Wine, Kathryn has lived in England, Scandinavia, and the United States, as well as in Ireland while she attended the Certificate Course at Ballymaloe Cookery School outside Cork.
+In 2009 she settled here in Alberta.
+But her love of food and cooking has inspired her continued travels around the globe experiencing and exploring its diverse culinary traditions.
 Kathryn’s cooking classes draw on her passion for the culinary traditions of the world as well as her commitment to supporting local producers and suppliers with the use of fresh, local and artisanal ingredients.

 Elyse is a classically trained English butcher, food blogger, passionate cookbook reader and an enthusiastic gin drinker.
 She started her career within the meat industry over 20 years ago working for her family as a master butcher at ‘The Hind Quarter’ in Lancashire, England.